omarx11/chatin-v2/README.md

 <details> <summary> Play test </summary>

-> **Yumiko** introduces herself in English and Arabic ..
+> **Rawan** introduces herself in English and Arabic ..

 <audio src="public/static/audio/identify.mov" controls title="Title"></audio>

 </details>

-Introducing **Yumiko** 🤦🏻 – a character with a bold and sassy personality you can engage with through speech-to-text 🎙️ or text-to-speech.
-Yumiko generates human-like text based on context, complemented by high-quality spoken audio in any voice, style, or language.
+Introducing **Rawan** 🤦🏻 – a character with a rude personality.
+You can engage with her through speech-to-text 🎙️ or text-to-speech.

 ### Why i build this App?